Skip to main content

 Granule Loss

 Asphalt shingles have a protective layer of granules.
 Hail impacts strip these away, exposing the shingle to UV damage.
-This reduces roof lifespan by 50%.
+Once that layer is gone, the shingle's useful life shortens significantly.

 Bruised Shingles

 Impact creates micro-cracks that worsen with temperature changes.
-These "bruises" lead to leaks within 6-12 months if not addressed.
+These "bruises" can lead to leaks months or years later, long after most homeowners assume the storm's effects have passed.

 Damaged Flashing